 It gave us a chance to travel a bit slower and take in the views around us.
-The next morning we arrived in Helsinki and there was something special about standing on the top deck and arriving to our new port of call.
+The next morning we arrived in Helsinki and there was something special about standing on the top deck and arriving at our new port of call.

 We experienced arrival into Helsinki in a very special way and this set us up for a very memorable time in the city.

-Our favorite aspect was that the ferry terminal is located just blocks from downtown; so arriving by ferry puts you within walking distance to most of the great hotels and the downtown area.
+Our favorite aspect was that the ferry terminal is located just blocks from downtown, so arriving by ferry puts you within walking distance to most of the great hotels and the downtown area.